SirIle/sirile.github.io/_posts/2015-07-28-scaling-with-discovery-on-docker-swarm-with-consul-registrator-and-haproxy-with-prometheus-monitoring-and-elk-log-aggregation.markdown

 192.168.99.102
 {% endhighlight %}

-Things can be made even more simple by joining a local Consul to the Consul that is running on infra node and using it as the DNS server.
+Things can be made even more simple by joining a local Consul to the Consul that is running on infra node and using it as the local DNS server.

 ### Setting up resolver configuration